google/gson/Troubleshooting.md

 **Reason:** You probably have not configured ProGuard / R8 correctly

 **Solution:** Make sure you have configured ProGuard / R8 correctly to preserve the names of your fields.
-See the [Android example](examples/android-proguard-example/README.md) for more information.
+See the section below, it's related to this issue.

 ## <a id="android-app-broken-after-app-update"></a> Android app unable to parse JSON after app update